 Best popular brand

 Bakers is a much-loved brand amongst dogs and pet owners alike.
 If your pooch is used to having Bakers food, then the transition to the weight control version should be straightforward.
 The recipe has 20 per cent less fat than the standard adult recipe to support a healthy weight.
+It has added antioxidants to help keep their immune system healthy as well as vitamin D and other minerals that keep their teeth and bones nice and strong.

 Pros

-• Contains Vitamin D and minerals for healthy teeth and strong bones
+- Contains Vitamin D and minerals for healthy teeth and strong bones

 Cons

-Best weight loss wet food
+Best wet weight loss for dogs

 Pros

-• Slow-release carbohydrates to help your pooch maintain energy levels
+- Slow-release carbohydrates to help your pooch maintain energy levels

 Cons